 To secure the best deal on a loan, especially for debt consolidation or home improvement, it is crucial to compare various options available.
 Start by checking your credit score and report, which will impact the interest rate you receive.

 If you have a poor credit history, consider bad credit loans or guarantor loans.
 Additionally, consider the type of loan you need.

 Use online tools like loan calculators or mortgage calculators to compare interest rates, fees, and repayment terms.
 If you are unsure about banking jargon or options available, check FAQs or consult with a loan broker to find the best deal suitable for your needs.

 What interest rates will I have to pay?

 Secured loan interest rates that you will pay start at 6.5% per year and can be anything up to 12%.

-The rates charged on secured loans depend on your personal circumstances, the security property and what the funds will be used for.
+The rates charged depend on your personal circumstances, the security property and what the funds will be used for.